SovereignCloudStack/standards/Standards/scs-0100-v2-flavor-naming.md

  features to express something like "I want a flavor with 2 vCPUs, 8GiB of RAM, a local 20GB SSD disk and Infiniband support but I don't care whether it's AMD or intel" in a reasonable manner.
-Using flavor names to express this will thus continue to be useful and we don't expect the the need for standardization of flavor names to go away until the commonly used IaC tools work on a higher abstraction layer than they currently do.
+Using flavor names to express this will thus continue to be useful and we don't expect the need for standardization of flavor names to go away until the commonly used IaC tools work on a higher abstraction layer than they currently do.

 # Design Considerations